discreet/captain/README.md

 created at the root of the project Captain will manage a `Rakefile` and a directory structure for the selected hook scripts.

+### Installation

+Captain is really nothing more than a file structure and some fancy pants scripts.
+Installation is fairly easy.
+Download the latest stable release tarball from GitHub.
+Untar the package into the project root.

+The below command will create a `captain` directory in the project root and untar the downloaded Captain tarball to that directory path.
+`mkdir <path to project root>/captain && tar -C <path to project root/captain>
+-xvf <captain tarball> --strip-components 1`

 ### Setup Requirements

 Captain is mostly a Ruby app, however hooks can be written in any language the